AdobeDocs/commerce-merchant-services.en/help/live-search/storefront-popover-styling.md

 ## Container visibility

 The parent component of the `.livesearch.popover-container` is `.search-autocomplete`.
 The `.active` class indicates the visibility of the container.
-The `.active` class is conditionally added when the popover is open.
+The `.active` class is conditionally added when the [!DNL popover] is open.

 ```css
 .search-autocomplete.active   /* visible */